attending to the wound: a wake, a waiting, a witnessing

 Documentation provided by LACE

-attending to the wound: a wake, a waiting, a witnessing is performance activating a collaborative installation Hieroglyphs of metaphysical lacerations, and drawing from previous works A Poetic of Living and Sueños Fértiles.
-Using Black Care by Calvin Warren as a point of departure, the performance starts at sunset and works through grief, solidarity, and transferring of weight.
-The performance addresses the five stages of grief: denial, anger, bargaining, depression and acceptance.
+attending to the wound: a wake, a waiting, a witnessing is a performance activating a collaborative installation, Hieroglyphs of metaphysical lacerations, and drawing from previous works A Poetic of Living and Sueños Fértiles.
+The performance starts at sunset and works through grief, solidarity, and transferring of weight.
+The performance addresses the five stages of grief: denial, anger, bargaining, depression, and acceptance.

 The activated installation combines LA and VA soil.
-Within the soil carpet connecting both sides of the gallery are soil body casts of each artists arranged like a compass and pointing in the direction of our migration paths.
-The LA soil is from Boyle heights and Ladera Heights, and the VA soil from Pen park, a former antebellum plantation and now recreation park.
+Within the soil carpet connecting both sides of the gallery are soil body casts of each artist arranged like a compass and pointing in the direction of our migration paths.
+The LA soil is from Boyle Heights and Ladera Heights, and the VA soil from Pen Park, a former antebellum plantation and now recreation park.
 Within the soil bodies, salt crystals are embedded using the clothing of people in our family across generations.
-The salt crystals act as keloids and body adornments — highlighting sites of generational trauma and healing our bodies have overcome.
+The salt crystals act as keloids and body adornments — highlighting sites of trauma and repair.